 Luckily, there are ways to counteract its invasive tendencies, thereby allowing you to safely include it in your landscape plan.

 Or, alternatively, blue flag iris (Iris versicolor) is a great alternative for American gardeners seeking a native iris to grow in a water garden.
-It likes the same conditions as the yellow iris, grows to be around three feet in height, is violet-blue, and is indigenous to North America.
+It likes the same conditions as the yellow flag iris, grows to be around three feet in height, is violet-blue, and is indigenous to North America.

 |Botanical Name||Iris pseudacorus|